soliao/AI-Tennis-Players/Report.md

 **The actor**

 The actor network learns the policy of the agent.
-In my implementation, each agent has its own actor network.
+Each agent has its own actor network.
 The input to the actor network is the state vector which is only observed by the agent (size = 24), and the output will be the action taken by the agent (size = 2).
-The action takes continuous real values.
+Each component of the action vector takes a continuous real value in the range [-1, 1].

-The default architectures of the actor (both local and target) network consist of:
+The default architecture of the actor (both local and target) network consists of:

 - **input layer**: a fully connected layer with input size = 24, output size = 400, activation function = ReLU
 - **hidden layer**: a fully connected layer with input size = 400, output size = 300, activation function = ReLU
 - **output layer**: a fully connected layer with input size = 300, output size = 2, activation function = tanh

-In this environment, the values of the action is assumed to be in the range [-1, 1]

 **The critic**

-The critic network learns how good/bad the actor's policy is.
-In the implementation, each agent has its own critic network.
+The critic network learns how good/bad the policy is.
+Each agent has its own critic network.
 The critic network takes the **states observed by both agents** and the **actions taken by both agents** as the inputs, and outputs an action-value **q(s, a)**

-The default architectures of the critic (both local and target) network consist of:
+The default architecture of the critic (both local and target) network consists of:

 - **input layer**: a fully connected layer with input size = 48, output size = 400, activation function = ReLU
 - **hidden layer**: a fully connected layer with input size = 404, output size = 300, activation function = ReLU